Who is eligible for dependent status?

 - It is possible for J-1 scholars to request dependent status for spouses/children after arriving in the U.S. Requests to add dependents should be initiated via the iSTART system.
 After logging in, scholars should select the “Add Dependent” e-form found under “J-1 Scholar Services”.

 - J-1 scholars must demonstrate adequate funding for each dependent for the remaining duration of the program – not just for the time the dependents plan to be in the United States.
 Funding documentation may be required in order to add dependents.
-The University of Illinois at Urbana-Champaign requires the following amounts for dependents:
+The University of Illinois Urbana-Champaign requires the following amounts for dependents:

 - $600 per month for the first dependent